What About Scientific Miracles In The Quran?

 The disciplined conclusion

 The safest conclusion is also the strongest one.
 The Quran is not a science textbook, and careless miracle-hunting weakens apologetics.
-Yet a disciplined concordance case remains real.
+A disciplined concordance case remains real.
 The text’s treatment of nature is serious, layered, rational, and repeatedly supportive of later knowledge in ways that strengthen the case for divine authorship.
-The science argument should therefore be pruned, refined, and retained — not abandoned.
+The science argument should be pruned, refined, and retained, rather than abandoned.

 On that view, the point makes sense.
 The same God who reveals the book also creates the world.
 A lasting harmony between revelation and reality is therefore exactly what one would expect.
 The Quran’s scientific signs do not stand alone, yet within the wider case for Islam they remain supportive, suggestive, and worthy of confidence.

-The concept of sunan — God’s immutable patterns embedded in creation — provides the right framework here.
+The concept of sunan (God’s immutable patterns embedded in creation) provides the right framework here.
 If the same God authored both the Quran and the natural world, then a lasting harmony between revelation and observable reality is exactly what one would expect.
-The signs the Quran points to are not proofs in the laboratory sense.
-They are invitations to recognise that the book which describes the world and the world it describes share a single Author.
+The signs the Quran points to are invitations to recognise that the book which describes the world and the world it describes share a single Author, rather than proofs in the laboratory sense.
 The unity of truth means that genuine investigation of nature and genuine reflection on revelation converge rather than conflict.

-The stronger framework is not “scientific miracles” but sunan — God’s immutable patterns embedded in creation.
+The stronger framework is sunan (God’s immutable patterns embedded in creation), rather than “scientific miracles.”
 If the same God authored both the Quran and the natural world, a lasting harmony between revelation and reality is exactly what one would expect.
 The unity of truth means the two cannot ultimately diverge.
-Signs in the text that align with discovered patterns in nature are not coincidences.
-They are the expected result of a single Author.
+Signs in the text that align with discovered patterns in nature are the expected result of a single Author, rather than coincidences.